stackql/stackql-registry-docs/docs/snowflake-docs/providers/snowflake/table/tables/index.md

 <tr id="parameter-copyGrants">
     <td><CopyableCode code="copyGrants" /></td>
     <td><code>boolean</code></td>
-    <td>Query parameter to enable copy grants when creating the object. (example: false, default: false)</td>
+    <td>Query parameter to enable copy grants when creating the object.</td>
 </tr>
 <tr id="parameter-createMode">
     <td><CopyableCode code="createMode" /></td>
     <td><code>string</code></td>
     <td>Query parameter allowing support for different modes of resource creation.
-Possible values include: - `errorIfExists`: Throws an error if you try to create a resource that already exists. - `orReplace`: Automatically replaces the existing resource with the current one. - `ifNotExists`: Creates a new resource when an alter is requested for a non-existent resource. (enum: [errorIfExists, orReplace, ifNotExists], example: ifNotExists, default: errorIfExists)</td>
+Possible values include: - <code>errorIfExists</code>: Throws an error if you try to create a resource that already exists. - <code>orReplace</code>: Automatically replaces the existing resource with the current one. - <code>ifNotExists</code>: Creates a new resource when an alter is requested for a non-existent resource.</td>
 </tr>
 <tr id="parameter-deep">
     <td><CopyableCode code="deep" /></td>